Skip to main content

 8. Consider solution performance and design

-Even with cloud-based FP&A solutions it is important to consider ‘sizing and performance’ design.
-The design of the system should be considered in the context of the wider solution architecture (data lake, general ledger, reporting layer, etc.) It may be necessary to also review this in tandem with the FP&A solution design and consider whether loading granular data into planning cubes may hinder application performance.
+Even with cloud-based FP&A solutions, it is important to consider ‘sizing and performance’ design.
+The system's design should be considered in the context of the wider solution architecture (data lake, general ledger, reporting layer, etc.) It may be necessary to also review this in tandem with the FP&A solution design and consider whether loading granular data into planning cubes may hinder application performance.

 9. Resource it appropriately